 Dr. Barsness holds a PhD in Clinical Psychology from the California School of Professional Psychology – Los Angeles, an MA in Theology from Fuller Theological Seminary in Pasadena, a Postgraduate Certificate in Family Studies from the Los Angeles Family Institute, and has completed an intensive training program in Psychoanalytic Theory from the Northwest Alliance for Psychoanalytic Studies.
 Dr. Barsness has been a therapist in private practice for more than 25 years.
 Additionally he is a professor of counseling psychology at the Seattle School of Theology & Psychology and teaches at the Brookhaven Institute.
 Dr. Barsness was previously Director of Clinical Training at Seattle Pacific University and has also taught at Fuller Theological Seminary, Antioch University, and the University of Washington’s Department of Psychiatry and Behavioral Sciences.

 Coffee, tea and snacks will be provided at 8:30 am and our program will begin at 9:00 am.
-We will have a limited number of Dr. Barsness' books for sale, please bring cash or a check if interested in purchasing a copy.
+We will have a limited number of Dr. Barsness' books for sale at the registation table.

 Why are we interested in this work and what has formed us into relational practitioners?